52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Well, yeah, you're not kidding about impersonation.
 Wow.

 Kevin Genus (13:44):
 And so my manager was like, no, no, no, that's not.
-That's one of our own, that's not Jane Jones.
+That's one of our own, that's not James Earl Jones.
 And, you know,

 Rob Head (13:54):
 Yes.
 As a manager that was, he should get full credit for that.
 He took full credit for it.

 Kevin Genus (14:00):
 He trusted me.
 He did.
 But you know, when they found out who it was, they they had me begin recording Verizon commercials after that.
 And you know, little did I know James Earl Jones had been, I'm just going to say under the weather.
 And they had reached a point where they were going to transition off to a new voice.
 So they found me temporarily and you know, it's actually pretty cool.
 Cause you know, now, you know, I know all these people today, but I think for maybe about a year, eight months to a year now, for me to say months to a year is like really like one or two sessions you do.
 And they just roll for that period of time.
 Then they hired Rod Houston who just phenomenal.
-You hear rod all the time on CBS sports.
+You hear Rod all the time on CBS sports.
 Right,

 Rob Head (14:58):
 Right.

 Kevin Genus (15:00):
 Yeah.
 Go figure.
-But yeah, rod is, you know, straight out of Philadelphia really.
+But yeah, Rod is, you know, straight out of Philadelphia really.
 I mean, it's really cool brother.
 Hi.
 I really like Rob, Rob, cause I'm talking to you, but rod yeah, yeah.

 Rob Head (15:14):
 Let's, let's talk about so you, you sort of stumble into this new career doing, doing narration, voiceover.
 This is not something you studied.
 I mean, you mentioned that you spent a year at Lewis Gregory, a radio station in South Carolina, but you hadn't, you'd studied French horn, not, not voiceover.
 So how did you train, how did you, how did you level up to the point where you could do these national commercials with confidence and a sense of professionalism?